-This bill proposes to amend the Code of West Virginia by adding a new section, 29-1-8e, which designates the Berkeley County Roundhouse Authority as part of the Division of Culture and History.
-The legislation recognizes the importance of the Roundhouse Authority in promoting historic preservation, tourism, and economic development related to the Baltimore and Ohio Railroad Martinsburg Shops.
-Established in 1999, the Authority is a public, nonprofit corporation that aims to enhance public education and community involvement through the preservation of these historically significant facilities.
+This bill proposes the addition of a new section, designated 29-1-8e, to the Code of West Virginia, 1931, which aims to integrate the Berkeley County Roundhouse Authority into the Division of Culture and History.
+The legislation recognizes the importance of the Roundhouse Authority in promoting historic preservation, tourism, and economic development related to the Baltimore and Ohio Railroad Martinsburg Shops, which are currently managed by the Authority.
+Established in 1999, the Berkeley County Roundhouse Authority is a public, nonprofit corporation that has been identified as a key player in preserving the state's historical assets.

 Statutes affected: